We stand with Ukraine to help keep people safe. Join us

 But when it comes to performing tasks beyond bypassing geo-blocking, using a proxy won’t be enough, and here’s why you need a VPN.
 While hiding your IP address, a VPN prevents anyone from seeing, selling, or even stealing your data, be it your ISP, a malicious proxy server owner, the government, or a hacker lurking on the same network.

 We hope our guide helped you understand why you need a VPN to browse the web safely.
+While both a proxy and VPN can offer some value, a dedicated online privacy tool for your mobile phone can offer much value.

 Keep reading